Amongst the slew of superstars released by WWE on ‘Black Wednesday’, 15th April, Luke Gallows & Karl Anderson were arguably the most surprising.

 Gallows & Anderson made their presence known during the main event of Slammiversary and look to be positioned at the top of the card in their new surroundings.

-The full interview can be seen below.
 Thanks to Pro Wrestling Sheet for the transcription.